What is Reflexology?

 Your feet carry you through life and have quite a story to tell!
 From areas of tension, soreness and lack of circulation, to solidified urate and calcium “crystals” that can accumulate, your feet can be a map of your body as a whole.
 Reflexology is the therapeutic practice of applying gentle pressure to key points on the feet, hands, face and/or ears that correspond to the wider body as a whole.

 “Reflexology is a non-intrusive complementary health therapy based on the theory that different points on the feet, lower leg, hands, face or ears correspond with different areas of the body.”

 [The Association of Reflexologists]

 There are examples from antiquity that picture people working on the feet or hands of other people (an example being that of the tomb of Ankamahor in Egypt).
-It is hard to say whether, as is often claimed, that this is an example of early reflexology, rather than massage therapy or some other healthcare practice of the time, but certainly the importance of caring for one’s hands and feet (and the importance of doing so for overall health), plus their use in the treatment of other areas of the body (such as foot soaks in order to address a head cold) has been recognised for a very long time.
+It is hard to say whether, as is often claimed, this is an example of early reflexology, rather than massage therapy or some other healthcare practice of the time.
+However, the importance of caring for one’s hands and feet, plus their use in the treatment of other areas of the body (such as foot soaks to address a head cold) has been recognised for a very long time.